bagherfathi/DabirJalase/docs/architecture.md

 - For intermittent connectivity on Android thin client, persist captured PCM chunks and **upload with checksum validation** when a connection resumes.
 - Add watchdogs for stalled streams: if no transcript arrives in N seconds, recycle gRPC stream and alert the user.
 - Auto-rotate diarization galleries when embeddings are stale (>90 days) or exceed size thresholds; prompt to archive rarely seen speakers.

+## Governance, Compliance, and Data Handling
+- Maintain a **data inventory** (tables, fields, retention, lawful basis) alongside the schema; generate it automatically from the migration definitions to reduce drift.
+- Provide **data residency controls**: allow users to pin storage to local-only, specific drives, or managed cloud buckets; refuse cross-region uploads when a residency policy is active.
+- Ship a **consent receipt** per speaker prompt (timestamp, device ID, policy version) and bundle it with exports so re-imports can re-establish lawful basis.
+- Add **pseudonymization mode** that replaces speaker names with stable hashes for shared transcripts, keeping the mapping locally encrypted.
+- Include **child-voice safeguards**: if diarization detects high-pitch + short utterances indicative of minors, gate cloud processing and require explicit consent before export.
+- Run a **DPIA-style checklist** in CI: encryption at rest/on wire present, retention defaults non-zero, consent prompts visible in screenshots, and audit log storage enabled.
+- Document **third-party subprocessor list** (cloud TTS/STT providers) and expose toggles to disable them globally.
+- Provide a **right-to-erasure workflow** that scrubs embeddings, audio, transcripts, summaries, and audit entries linked to a speaker ID while keeping aggregate metrics intact.

 ## Configuration, Secrets, and Policy Management
 - **Configuration layers:** default config in repo → packaged overrides per OS → user-level overrides in `~/.meeting-transcriber/config.toml`; use explicit schema validation and reject unknown keys.